LinkCordApp/Issues/README.md

 # Issues
-Simple Repo to Manage and Handle Bug Reports.
+Simple Repo to Manage and Handle Bug Reports for the Link Cord Website and Applications.